Cincinnati Bengals Team | Bengals.com

 Desai made the jump to the NFL after spending six years (2007-12) in the college ranks.
 He served as running backs coach and special teams coordinator at Boston College in 2012, helping the Eagles lead the NCAA in punt return average with 21.7 yards per return.
 He worked in an administrative role at the University of Miami (Fla.) in 2011, serving as assistant director of football operations.

 Desai broke into coaching at Temple University from 2007-10, where he served as a graduate assistant from '07-09 before being elevated to special teams coordinator and outside linebackers coach in '10.
 He was on Temple's staff while current Bengals defensive coordinator Al Golden was the Owls' head coach.
-In 2009, the Owls recorded their longest winning streak in program history (nine), en route to a Mid-American Conference East Division Co-Championship and their first bowl game appearance in 30 years.
+In 2009, the Owls recorded their longest winning streak in program history (nine), were Mid-American Conference East Division co-champions and made their first bowl game appearance in 30 years.

 Desai was born in Shelton, Conn., on April 21, 1983.
 He earned his doctorate in educational administration, with an emphasis in higher education, from Temple in May of 2008.
 He then served as an adjunct professor at Temple in '09 and '10, teaching in the master's and doctoral programs in education administration.
 He and his wife, Ojus, have two sons and a daughter.
 Last name is pronounced "deh-SIGH."